 Were your parents involved in the activist scene as well?

-My dad is quite radical - he is a university teacher and very into books etcetera so he would introduce me to these things and challenge me.
+My dad is quite theoretical - he is a university teacher and very into books etcetera so he would introduce me to these things and challenge me.
 My mum has always been involved in activism around communal spaces and in student movements when she was younger, as well as the whole squatter movement in Denmark.
 So yeah, I come from a political background.
 Same as my older brother, he is involved in it all too.

 What inspires you?